 Where to buy: Cackle Hatchery, My Pet Chicken, Meyer Hatchery

 Naked Neck (Turken or Transylvanian)

 These bantams have a very distinctive trait – they don’t have feathers on their necks!
 They look strange, but they’re friendly birds who enjoy interacting with people.
 While their full-sized counterparts are fairly common, the bantam variety are more rare, with only a handful of hatcheries actually selling them.
 The full-sized Turkens lay about 200 brown eggs each year.

 Where To Buy Bantam Chickens?

-You can buy bantam chickens for sale at any of your local farm store or major hatchery.
-Here’s a list of common hatcheries:
+You can buy bantam chickens for sale at any local farm store or major hatchery.
+Not all farm stores carry all breeds, and neither do all hatcheries.
+Here’s a list of common hatcheries you can check out:

 - Cackle Hatchery

 - Meyer Hatchery

 - Purely Poultry